Barra da Tijuca: Criticism

 The influence from different countries is criticized by many citizens from the older areas of Rio de Janeiro, especially concerning the 26.8 meters (88 feet) high replica of the Statue of Liberty in the New York City Center.
 Barra also has replicas of many international architectural icons like the Leaning Tower of Pisa, the Tower Bridge of London, and the Eiffel Tower of Paris (all found in the Barra World Shopping Center).

 In popular culture

-Barra da Tijuca (and their luxury condominiums, considered the trademark of Barra da Tijuca) is a recurring theme in Brazilian films, TV series and documentaries, mainly because it portrays (sometimes in a light and funny way, sometimes in a darker and more serious way) the lives of upper-middle class and upper class residents who live there.
+Barra da Tijuca (and its luxury condominiums, considered the trademark of Barra da Tijuca) is a recurring theme in Brazilian films, TV series, and documentaries, mainly because it portrays (sometimes in a light and funny way, sometimes more darkly and seriously) the lives of upper-middle-class and upper-class residents who live there.
 Among the films and series that take place there are: